-Ukraine-related sanctions - a month in: Key issues for companies
+Ukraine-related sanctions: Key issues for companies

-April 7, 2014
+May 5, 2014

 What is the status of the evolving international sanctions against Ukraine and Russia?

 Since the recent escalation of the Ukraine crisis in March, there have been almost daily developments regarding economic sanctions - ranging from details of implementation to proposals for new or tougher measures.
 This report provides a snapshot of the current sanctions, how they apply to companies doing business in or with Ukraine or Russia and their customers and counterparties, compliance requirements in different scenarios, and where sanctions might be headed in the near future.